ericoporto/ags-manual-wiki/acintro4.md

 before, and try it out.
 Once the player has taken the key, call up his inventory and you should see the large key picture there.

-### Room Settings

-Finally, let's just quickly go over the available properties for the room itself (available when in Nothing mode):

--   **PlayMusicOnRoomLoad** - you can type a music number in the box and that background music will start playing when the player enters the room.
-For more about music and sound, see later in the manual.
--   **SaveLoadEnabled** - if disabled, then if the player tries to save or load the game while in this room, a message ("Sorry, not now") is displayed instead. .
--   **ShowPlayerCharacter** - if checked, the player character will not be visible in this room, and the Walk mode will be disabled.
-Useful for close-up displays of control panels and so forth.
--   **PlayerCharacterView** - you can type a number in here to override the player character's graphic for this room.
-For example, if you have an overhead map screen, you will probably want a different image of the character from an overhead perspective.
--   **MusicVolumeAdjustment** - this allows you to modify the background music volume for this screen.

 Go to part 5: [Managing Inventory](acintro5)